• Next post • Previous post • Index

 See a pattern developing?
 If you’re not constantly pushing or pulling, you’re miring the plot, your characters, in mundanity.
 Think of movement this way: A novel is like an aardvark.
 Both have to constantly breathe—inhaling, then exhaling; inhaling, then exhaling.
 A flat plot or uninteresting characters or passive writing (see Active Voice) is pretty much total exhalation.
 Ask an aardvark to exhale continually for 300 pages and what happens?
 Right.
 Dead as a door nail.

 Inhale: A thousand snarling, brain-craving zombies lurch through a dark tunnel, hungry for you and your family.
 At the other end, you find the tunnel’s hopelessly blocked!
 But, wait!
 You discover a service hatch!
 While you all scramble safely through that well-placed emergency exit, Aunt Mildred trips over her shoelaces and gets munched.
+(An inhalation scene is typically visually rich and plot-oriented.
+A war.
+A hot romance.
+A mystery revealed.)

 Exhale: Sobbing afterwards, safe and sound, you and your family mourn poor Aunt Mildred.
 But, wait!
 Wasn’t the dear woman carrying your only map to the Zombie-Free Safety Zone?
 And also your last bottle of water?
 Now you have neither.
 You all stare at one another, aghast.
 Overhead, thunder rumbles ominously.
+(An exhalation scene is typically informational and character-oriented; poignant or empathetic, revealing or mysterious.
+An important conversation, a brewing plot.
+An inner monologue.)

 • Next post • Previous post • Index